Easy Grilled Corn on the Cob

 Grilled corn takes 12-16 minutes to cook over medium high heat on the grill.
 A good rule of thumb is to cook the corn between 3-4 minutes per side.

-- If grilling the corn in foil, you can omit the oil and brush the corn with melted butter.
+- If grilling the corn in foil, you can omit the oil and brush the corn with melted butter if desired.

 - Change things up by seasoning your corn with your favorite spices or rubs, butter, herbs or pesto sauce!